sjentsch/lsjDocs/Ch05/Ch05_Graphics_2.rst

 .. ----------------------------------------------------------------------------

-It’s pretty clear that
+It is pretty clear that
 something funny is going on with two of the observations.
 Apparently, there were two games in which the margin was over 300 points!
-That doesn’t sound right to me.
-Now that I’ve become suspicious it’s time to look a bit more closely at the data.
+That does not sound right to me.
+Now that I have become suspicious it is time to look a bit more closely at the data.
 In jamovi you can quickly find out which of these observations are suspicious and then you can go back to the raw data to see if there has been a mistake in data entry.
 To do